Oregon Fines Man For Writing a Complaint Email Stating 'I Am An Engineer'

 You can be an engineer without practicing engineering.
 You can be a Doctor without practicing medicine.
 A title doesn't mean anything when it comes to practicing a trade.

-Oregon law: Practicing means working, not saying (Score:2)
+Oregon law: Practicing means working, not saying (Score:5, Informative)

 The Oregon statute also defines what practicing engineering means under the law.
 The statutory definition, while overbroad, covers *working* as as engineer, not *saying* you're an engineer.